5 Best Predictions Against the Spread: FCS Spring Football Week 2

-5 FCS game against going into week 2 of the spring football season What do you think are the best bets and best picks?
+5 FCS games seem to be the best bets and best picks against going into week 2 of the spring football season?

 FCS bold predictions, game preview